-Italian High Court blocks extradition to China.
+Italian Supreme Court blocks extradition to China.
 On Wednesday evening, Italy’s highest judicial chamber overturned a decision by a lower court to comply with Beijing’s request to extradite a Chinese citizen.
 The reasons are unknown, but Safeguard Defenders (a human rights NGO) noted it follows EU-level developments and concerns about China’s judicial system.

 - The decision “follows the public prosecutor’s recommendation to rule against the extradition on the basis of the evidence provided by the defence that it would have breached Italy’s obligations under the European Convention on Human Rights on multiple accounts.”